Chicken with Mustard Cream Sauce

 It seems like despite the many variations of chicken I’ve done, I’m always looking for more.
 Chicken is such a great blank canvas for adding flavors, and I have so many more dishes to get to!

 In today’s recipe, thinly cut chicken breasts, also known as chicken cutlets, are sautéed in a bacon mustard cream sauce flavored with rosemary.
-It’s very simple, but the flavor is fabulous.
+It’s a very easy chicken dish, but the flavor of the dijon cream sauce is fabulous.

-- It’s SO delicious!
-Arguably the most important reason, it has a richness to it but isn’t too heavy.
+Delicious – It’s SO delicious!
+Arguably the most important reason, the creamy sauce has a richness to it but isn’t too heavy.

-Season the chicken cutlets on both sides with salt and pepper:
+Season the chicken cutlets on both sides with kosher salt and black pepper:

-Next chop some bacon and crisp it up in a skillet for a few minutes:
+Next chop some bacon and crisp it up in a large skillet for a few minutes over medium heat:

 I’ve also used sage and thyme in this recipe, and both are wonderful.

-Now add a single layer of chicken cutlets to the skillet, and cook for about 3 minutes on each side, until cooked through to 165F.
+Now add a single layer of chicken cutlets to the skillet, and cook for about 3 minutes on each side, until cooked through to 165F, and lightly golden brown on the edges.

-And if you don’t want to use brandy, chicken stock alone is fine.
+And if you don’t want to use brandy, chicken stock alone is fine, or you can swap a dry white wine like sauvignon blanc.
 Reduce the liquid down until it’s almost gone.

 Now add a grainy mustard and heavy cream, and stir to combine.

-You should now have a creamy pan sauce in your skillet, and you can add the chicken cutlets and bacon back to the pan:
+You should now have a creamy pan sauce in your skillet, and you can add the cooked chicken cutlets and bacon back to the hot skillet:

 For the Chicken